It’s that time again already! I’m sure I’m not the only one asking, where did the holidays go?

 There are some great back to school specials so shop around.
 If the store is offering a buy one get one-half price and your budget permits, buy the next size at half price and keep it on hand for during the year.

-This year we will be using the Smash box Bento Switch up.
-I’ve been looking at ways to pack more food for my growing boys and haven’t been able to go past the size and flexibility of the Bento Switch Up.
-You can find them in your local Coles and Big W now.
+Last year we used the Smash box Bento Switch up and we’ll be using them again this year.
+Having two growing boys being able to pack a decent amount of food is a priority, I haven’t been able to go past the size and flexibility of the Bento Switch Up.
+You can find them in Coles, Woolworths, Big W and Officeworks.

 After trialling a number of drink bottles and buying at least half a dozen we finally found one that lasted more than a few weeks.
 I’ve found the Camel Bak drink bottles to withstand all the bumps and knocks kids seem to give them, yes even the bottle flipping craze.
-They come apart for easy cleaning and are also dishwasher safe.
+We’ve been using them since the boys were toddlers and have progressed through the styles as they’ve grown.
+We’re currently using the Camelbak Podium Chill, as the name suggests they are perfect for keeping water cool in our hot summer.
 One of the things I love most about this range is they sell spare parts, we have replaced the mouthpiece ready to start the new year but will be using the same bottle as last year.
+Camelbak bottles are available at Coles, Woolworths, Anaconda and on the Camelbak site

 I don’t send anything to school unless it has a name on it!
 At least with a name, there is some chance of it being returned or identified at lost property.
 As a teacher, I’m always astounded at the number of unidentified lunch boxes/drink bottles/hats etc in lost property with no name on them!